zscaler/terraform-provider-zpa/docs/resources/zpa_policy_access_rule_v2.md

   ⚠️ **WARNING:**: The attribute ``microtenant_id`` is optional and requires the microtenant license and feature flag enabled for the respective tenant.
 The provider also supports the microtenant ID configuration via the environment variable `ZPA_MICROTENANT_ID` which is the recommended method.

-- `conditions` (Block Set)  - This is for providing the set of conditions for the policy.
-Separate condition blocks for each object type is required.
+- `conditions` (Block Set)  - This is for providing the set of conditions for the policy
     - `operator` (String) - Supported values are: `AND` or `OR`
     - `operands` (Optional) - This signifies the various policy criteria.
 Supported Values: `object_type`, `values`
         - `object_type` (String) The object type of the operand.
 Supported values: `APP`, `APP_GROUP`, `BRANCH_CONNECTOR_GROUP`, `CLIENT_TYPE`, `EDGE_CONNECTOR_GROUP`, `MACHINE_GRP`, `LOCATION`.